Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a quick review of the information touched on in the above illustrations.
+Below is a summary of the concepts that were touched on in the above illustrations.

-• Drivers can save as much as $190 per year simply by quoting early and online
+• Drivers can save around $190 per year simply by quoting online well ahead of the renewal date

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.